 Non-discrimination rules most commonly come into question when businesses would like to provide different benefits to different types (“groups”) of employees.

-For example, a business may want to offer a Healthcare Reimbursement Plan to all full-time managers, but not to associates.
+For example, a business may want to offer an HRA to all full-time managers, but not to associates.
 Or, a business may want to offer different reimbursement amounts to different types of employees, such as $400/month to sales associates and $250/month to administrative associates.

 Can businesses do this?
 Yes.
 However, businesses should take care (and work with a trusted broker or benefits provider) to ensure their plans pass non-discrimination testing.